12 Ideas That Will Probably Break Education

 That is, mobile technology will eventually change everything we do as a culture.
 It’s not going to stop at shopping, communication, and entertainment.

 Not sure why this one isn’t agitating our thinking more.
 Companies like Microsoft, Apple, Google, Honda, Amazon, and well just about every other forward thinking company on earth are scrambling to adjust for a mobile culture that is cloud-based and social.

 This should affect everything in the education, from how learning models and curriculum are designed, to how students interact with one another and their local communities.

 10. Parents don’t understand teaching and learning.

 Parents speak in the language of terms and compliance because that’s how we speak to them.

 They understand grades, behavior, some of the fundamentals of literacy, and other abstractions like effort, inspiration, success, and failure.

 But what if they understood how people learn even half as well as most teachers?
 What if they understood the pros and cons of certain assessment forms (this isn’t rocket science), the inherent limitations of letter grades (there’s no way they don’t already have an instinct for this), or how to coach critical thinking and observation on a daily basis?

-Parents are the sleeping giants in education.
+Parents are the sleeping giants in the education.
 Think of them as students with 25 years of life experience–and reality–tacked on.
-If they had any clue how poorly education serves most students (no matter how “successful” the student navigates education in its current form), they might redirect anger currently pointed at teachers and principals, and point it instead at policymakers, and perhaps even take up the task themselves as entrepreneurs.
+If they had any clue how poorly education serves most students (no matter how “successful” the student navigates the education in its current form), they might redirect anger currently pointed at teachers and principals, and point it instead at policymakers, and perhaps even take up the task themselves as entrepreneurs.

 11. Universities are decaying.